Sync data from Salesforce to your warehouse destination via RudderStack.

 Salesforce is an industry leader in enterprise CRM.
-It offers a suite of enterprise applications revolving around marketing automation, customer engagement and support, application development as well as analytics.
+It offers a suite of enterprise applications revolving around marketing automation, customer support, application development, and analytics.

 This document guides you in setting up Salesforce as a source in RudderStack.
 Once configured, RudderStack automatically ingests your specified Salesforce data, which can then be routed to your RudderStack-supported data warehouse destination.

 Go to Sources > New source > Cloud Extract and select Salesforce from the list of sources.